Studies in Additive Number Theory by Circles of Partition: Children, Offspring and Family Induced by Circles of Partition

 pairs of connected children.
-As children we get
+For the children, we get

-We see that $[3]$ occurs in the children $2$ times.
-With it there is $1$ pair of children containing the point $[3]$. $[5]$ occurs $3$ times and is hence contained in $3$ pairs. $[17]$ occurs $3$ times too and $[19]$ occurs $2$ times and is contained in $1$ pair.
-All together we have $8>6$ pairs of connected children with respect to the points of the parent CoP.
-But we see that more than these points are common points in the offset.
-Hence there are $6$ further pairs of connected children.
-The principal axes are marked as boldface.\\ The CoP $\mathcal{C}(24,\mathbb{P})$ contains $6$ axis points and has therefore at most $12$ children with $36$ pairs of connected children at least. \end{example}
+We observe that the axis point $[3]$ appears twice among the children and there is a pair of children that contains the axis point $[3]$.
+The axis point $[5]$ appears thrice and there are at least three pairs of children that contains this axis point.
+The axis point $[17]$ appears thrice among children, while the axis point $[19]$ appears twice and is contained exactly one pair.
+Therefore, we have $8>6$ pairs of connected children with respect to the points of the parent CoP.
+However, we see that further more of these points are common points in the offset.
+Hence, there are six further pairs of connected children.
+In the preceding example, we note that each principal axes point is marked in boldface.
+Consequently, CoP $\mathcal{C}(24,\mathbb{P})$ contains six axis points and at most $12$ children with at least $36$ pairs of connected children. \end{example}